ganeti/ganeti/doc/design-2.3.rst

 between machines connected to the same switch might be bigger than the bandwidth for inter-switch connections.

-Moreover some operations inside a cluster require all nodes to be locked together for inter-node consistency, and won't scale if we increase the number of nodes to a few hundreds.
+Moreover, some operations inside a cluster require all nodes to be locked together for inter-node consistency, and won't scale if we increase the number of nodes to a few hundreds.